 - It’s just a rebound relationship for any one of you

 - You still need to go through some self-introspection to finally land on a healthy relationship

 - It turns out to be a long-distance relationship

 “Dear right person wrong time, may our paths cross again!” is perhaps the only thought that will aid your aching heart right now.
 Or, you could lean into it, listen to some songs that resonate with your current emotional state, and have yourself a good crying session.
 It’s tough, but what defines you is how quickly you get up after you’re knocked down.

-The article was originally published in 2021 and has now been updated.
+The article was originally published in 2021 and has been updated in 2022.

 “Right person, wrong time” means that you’ve found yourself someone you can see yourself with, in a romantic context, but the timing of the situation doesn’t allow for a relationship to blossom.
 Perhaps you’re not over an ex, or they live halfway across the world.
 Perhaps you’re not ready for a commitment, or they’re figuring out their romantic orientation.